Pairwise annihilation of Weyl nodes induced by magnetic fields in the Hofstadter regime: Time-reversal broken WSM

 Note that there is only one free parameter $k_0$ (enters through $M=2 + \cos{k_0}$) which determines the separation between the two WNs of opposite chirality in our zero field model.
 Our goal is to determine the phase diagram for different values of $p/q$.
-The phase diagrams can be constructed if we can find all the gapless points (band touching points) of the Bloch-Hofstadter Hamiltonian $h_{\phi}({\bf k})$.
+The phase diagrams can be constructed if we can find all the gapless points (band touching points) of the Hamiltonian $h_{\phi}({\bf k})$.

-It is typically not possible to analytically determine the full energy spectrum of a Bloch-Hofstadter Hamiltonian for all combinations of $p$ and $q$ values.
-However in some special cases, all the zeros (gapless solutions) of a Bloch-Hofstadter Hamiltonian can be found for different values of $p$ and $q$.
+It is typically not possible to analytically determine the full energy spectrum of a Hofstadter Hamiltonian for all combinations of $p$ and $q$ values.
+However in some special cases, all the zeros (gapless solutions) of a Hofstadter Hamiltonian can be found for different values of $p$ and $q$.
 Following the Ref. \cite{Abdulla_Murthy_2022}, we find the energy spectrum of $h_{\phi}({\bf k})$

 which is symmetric about the zero energy, $n= 1, 2, ....,q$, is the Landau level index and $\gamma_n({\bf k}, p, q) \ge 0$ for all ${\bf k}$, $p$ and $q$.
 Clearly the zero energy solutions are given by $ f_3({\bf k}) = \sin{k_z} = 0$ and $\gamma_1({\bf k}, p, q) = 0$.
 The first condition tells that band touching along the $k_z$ direction can occur only at $k_z=0$ and/or $\pi$.
 Though the quantity $\gamma_1({\bf k}, p, q) $ is not known explicitly (as a function of ${\bf k}, p$ and $q$), $\gamma_1({\bf k}, p, q) = 0$ can be solved exactly for all ${\bf k}, p$ and $q$ values.
 Solving $\gamma_1({\bf k}, p, q) = 0$, we find band touching along the $k_y$ and $k_z$ directions can happen only at $k_y=0$ and $k_z=0$ respectively.
 We notice that the external magnetic field (aligned along the $z$-direction) did not alter the band touching points along the $k_y$ and $k_z$ directions i.e. the touching point remains at $k_y=k_z=0$.
-The corresponding $k_x$ values are given by
+The corresponding $k_x$ values are given by \cite{Abdulla_Murthy_2022}

 where $g=1+\cos{k_0}$ and $T_q(g)$ is a Chebyshev polynomial of degree $q$ of first kind.
 The gapless solutions (exists only when the R.H.S of Eq. \ref{eq:GapConditionTRB} lies in the range $[-1, 1]$) describes isolated point touchings which are the Weyl nodes in the theory.
 The WNs remain separated along the $k_x$-direction.
 Note that though the integer $p$ of flux $p/q$ can change the sign of the R.H.S of Eq. \ref{eq:GapConditionTRB}, it does not affect the region of gapless solutions and hence the phase diagrams.
 In what follows we will assume $p=1$, unless it is stated.